skylarryan212-maker/decision-judgment-benchmark/data/benchmarks/descriptive/rubric.md

 Core Principle

-Score judgment realism and decision competence, not eloquence, persuasion, or stylistic polish.
+Score judgment realism and decision competence, not eloquence, persuasion, verbosity, or stylistic polish.

 Judgment errors and output-spec errors must be evaluated separately unless the spec error directly invalidates the decision.

 Global Definitions (Mandatory)

-Probability Semantics (Locked):
+Probability Semantics (Locked)

 All probabilities represent the probability that the option succeeds in avoiding the primary harm described in the scenario.
 Any alternative interpretation is invalid.

-Time-of-Decision Constraint:
+Time-of-Decision Constraint

 No hindsight, no outcome knowledge, no retroactive justification.

-Judge Instruction (Critical):
+Judge Instruction (Critical)

 Do not collapse the score across categories due to a single defect.
-Penalize issues locally, unless they fundamentally invalidate the decision.
+Penalize issues locally unless they fundamentally invalidate the decision.

+Process Neutrality Clause (Clarification):
+Judges must not penalize explicit exploration of uncertainty, conditional reasoning, or probability adjustment unless it introduces implausible risks, contradicts stated constraints, or materially degrades relative ordering or calibration.

 Scoring Overview (100 points total)
 1. Decision Quality — 40 points